 866.785.9884 Call for a FREE credit repair consultation & FICO® score from Lexington Law

 How Does Credit Scoring Work?

 Your daily transactions are followed by computers at service provider centers and these centers provide your information to the three main credit bureaus — Experian, Equifax, and TransUnion.
 This ongoing evaluation process looks at your payment history, outstanding debt, length of time you've had credit, new credit, and the types of credit you currently have and compares this information to other consumers with similar histories and profiles.
 This information then gets fed into each of the credit bureaus own scoring methods and out pops a number.
 Some lenders may also have their own methods of scoring your information.

 Federal law mandates the consumer's right to a free credit report annually from each of the credit reporting agencies, but not to a free credit score.
 You can get your score along with your free report for a small fee.
 There are also numerous advertisements from companies that will provide you a free credit score, if you sign up for their credit monitoring program.
 Usually, you are afforded a free trial period so if you cancel before then, you just got your score for free.
 We have a list of ways to get a free score along with your credit reports on our site.

 How Does Your Credit Score Affect Your Life?

 If you are not careful about your credit, having a low credit score will cost you a lot of money.
-As your credit score decreases, you become a higher risk to lenders and they will then attach a higher interest rate to your loan or credit card.
-Let's say you have poor credit (500-589) and you want to get a car loan.
-Your interest rate may be in the neighborhood of 18%.
-Whereas, if you had good credit (660-689) you interest rate could be cut in half - 9%.
+As your credit score decreases, you become a higher risk to lenders and they will in turn charge you a higher interest rate on your loan or credit card.
+Let's say you have poor credit (500 to 589) and you want to get a car loan.
+Your interest rate could be in the neighborhood of 18 percent.
+But, if you had good credit (660 to 689) your interest rate might be cut in half.
 Over the period of a 5 year loan, that is a lot of money you would be spending if you had poor credit.